tomltr/Process-Runner/README.md

 Given a file containing a list of processes the program will generate output files based on different schedule algorithms

-The running algorithms are First In First Out, Shortest Job First, Highest Priority and Round Robin(In Progress)
+The running algorithms are First In First Out, Shortest Job First, Highest Priority and Round Robin

 Example: